Latest Update: May 2019

 Okay, maybe a little dramatic, but if there is something that we’re dissatisfied about ourselves that is somewhat easy to fix, most of us are going to at least look into it.
 And lots of us will sign up.

-I am an affiliate of Smile Direct Club and can receive a small benefit if you make a purchase at no extra cost to you.
+I am an affiliate of Smile Direct Club and may receive a small benefit if you make a purchase at no extra cost to you.

 Why I Started with Smile Direct Club